 • “Zoos should close”

-The purpose of informative writing is to convey facts and ideas clearly.
-This year, your child’s informative writing gets more organized — think formatting (like headers) and illustrations and even multimedia components to support specific points — all in an effort to make your child’s writing more clear.
-To begin, your child should introduce her topic then use facts, definitions, details, quotes, examples, and other information to develop his topic into a few clear, well thought-out paragraphs.
-Your fourth grader should use advanced linking words (e.g. also, another, for example, because) to form compound and complex sentences connecting his research and ideas to the point he’s making.
+This year, your child’s informative writing gets more organized, with headers, illustrations and even multimedia components to support specific points.
+To begin, your child should introduce her topic.
+Then she should use facts, definitions, details, quotes, examples, and other information to develop her topic into a few clear, well thought-out paragraphs.
+Your fourth grader should use advanced linking words (e.g. also, another, for example, because) to form compound and complex sentences connecting her research and ideas to the point he’s making.
 Finally, to wrap it up, your child should have a conclusion — either a statement or, if necessary, a section labeled conclusion.

 Can your fourth grader write an informational essay?

-A narrative means writing a story, and this year your child will be expected to use storytelling techniques, descriptive details, and clear sequences to tell compelling tales.
+A narrative means writing a story.
+This year your child will be expected to use storytelling techniques, descriptive details, and clear sequences to tell compelling tales.
 Whether inspired by a favorite book, real events, or your child’s imagination, your child’s story should use dialogue, descriptive words, and transitional language.
 Look for precise language and sensory details that bring characters to life.
-Finally, your child should begin to keep pacing and sequence of events in mind — the events should unfold naturally, bringing the story to a natural conclusion.
+Finally, your child should keep pacing and sequence of events in mind.
+The events should unfold naturally, bringing the story to a natural conclusion.
 Are surprise endings okay?
 Sure… so long as the details and events plausibly lead there.

 Check out this related worksheet: